The Logos - John 1:1-18

 |8 He was not the light, but came to bear witness about the light.
 9 The true light, which gives light to everyone, was coming into the world.
 10 He was in the world, and the world was made through him, yet the world did not know him.
 11 He came to his own, and his own people did not receive him.
 12 But to all who did receive him, who believed in his name, he gave the right to become children of God, 13 who were born, not of blood nor of the will of the flesh nor of the will of man, but of God.|

-The goal is spiritual rebirth, not ethnic descent.
+The goal is a spiritual rebirth, not relying on our ethnic descent.

 Jerusalem was the home of David and place where his greater Son was appointed to rule over the nation.
 John uses a term Ioudaioi, which get’s translated as “jews” but many scholars believe this is too generic.
 Think of the term “Americans” -The Americans won the Gold medal in 1980 (a group of 20 hockey players).
 The Americans invaded Normandy (those members of the Army and the Navy in June 1944).
 The Americans imposed Tariffs on China (specifically referring to the Government).
 The Americans pay their taxes on April 15 (most Americans but not all - children don’t pay taxes).
 The Americans are guaranteed freedoms under the Constitution (all Americans)